-Faye is the newest member of the PWdWA team she began work in February 2015.
-Faye has a BSC hons and an MBA.
+Faye joined People With disabilities WA (PWdWA) team in February 2015.
+Faye has a BSC Hons and an MBA.
 Since Faye has begun work with PWdWA she has worked on a number of projects such as the NDIS My Way Experiences, Abuse and Neglect Task Force and writes consultation submissions.
 Faye has a lived experience of disability and has a passion for moving the sector forward.

 Lisa Hook began work in the disability sector in London twenty years ago working across various projects for people with intellectual disabilities.
 Upon returning home to Perth she completed a Bachelor degree in Sociology and Anthropology at Edith Cowan University.
 While studying Lisa continued supporting people with disabilities in a number of roles.
 Lisa then went on to become a therapy assistant in a rehabilitation service for people with acquired brain injuries.
 Lisa joined PWdWA in November 2006.